fbsql/fbsql/README.md

 Work (secure) with your backend database within HTML<br>
 <br><br>
 <strong>What is FBSQL?</strong><br>
-FBSQL is a server that transparently yet secure connects your frontend to the remote database.<br>
+FBSQL is a server that transparently yet secure connects your frontend to the remote databases.<br>
 <br>
 <strong>Is it really two-tier architecture?</strong><br>
 Well, yes and no. Look at the FBSQL as two-tier architecture with third tier under the hood.<br>